San rock art

 The San, or Bushmen, are indigenous people in Southern Africa particularly in what is now South Africa and Botswana.
-Their ancient rock paintings and carvings (collectively called rock art) are found in caves and on rock shelters.
+Their ancient rock paintings and carvings (collectively called rock art) are found in caves and on rock shelters, commonly produced using different pigments and production processes.
+Some of these paintings can be found additionally in different museums, as well as seen in different modern digitization.
 The artwork depicts non-human beings, hunters, and half-human half-animal hybrids.
 The half-human hybrids are believed to be medicine men or healers involved in a healing dance.

 Gall writes, "The Laurens van der Post panel at Tsodilo is one of the most famous rock paintings."
 High on this rock face in Botswana is the image of a "magnificent red eland bull" painted, according to Van der Post, "only as a Bushman who had a deep identification with the eland could have painted him."
 Also on this rock face is a female giraffe that is motionless, as if alarmed by a predator.
 Several other images of animals are depicted there, along with the flesh blood-red handprints that are the signature of the unknown artist.
 The Drakensberg and Lesotho are particularly well known for their San rock art.

 Tsodilo was recognised as a UNESCO World Heritage Site in 2001; not all the art covered by this is by San people or their ancestors.

 Learning from rock art

-According to Thomas Dowson, "a lot of rock art is actually in symbols and metaphors."
-For example, eland bulls meant marriage and curing or the trance dance.
-Rock art gives us a glimpse of the San's history, and how they lived their lives.However, many of the rock art have been carved out or destroyed by people.
+San used rock art to record things that happened in their lives.
+The rock art could be used to depict family life or used for a formal occasion, and, because of this, a lot can be learned about how the San lived through their rock art.
+However, large amounts of rock art have been carved out or destroyed by people, limiting what we have access to.